Senior Assistant Professor, UBD School of Business and Economics

-Muhammad Anshari is researcher and academic staff at Universiti Brunei Darussalam School of Business & Economics.
+Muhammad Anshari joined Continuing Education Centre (CEC) UBD in 2014.
+Currently he is Senior Assistant Professor of Business Information Systems at Universiti Brunei Darussalam School of Business & Economics (UBDSBE).
 His professional experience started when he was IT Business Analyst at Astra International.
-Research Fellowship at National Taiwan University (Jan-Dec, 2014) sponsored by The Government Republic of China (Taiwan) .
-He was also research fellow at King Saud University - the Kingdom of Saudi Arabia 2009.
-He is research fellow at UIN Yogyakarta, Indonesia.
-He is one of the editors and authors for the book "Financial Technology and Disruptive Innovation in ASEAN".
+After completion of his PhD, he worked as research fellow at National Taiwan University sponsored by the Government Republic of China (Taiwan).
+Before that he pursued research fellowship at King Saud University - the Kingdom of Saudi Arabia 2009.
 Details of his research interests are as below.

 Bachelor of Management Information Systems (BMIS - Hons), International Islamic University Malaysia